-Stats now are that 1 in 4 persons suffer with a mental health illness, be it bi polar, schizophrenia, personality disorder, depression, anxiety, phobias or panic attacks to name a few.
+Stats now are that 1 in 4 people suffers with a mental health illness, be it bipolar, schizophrenia, personality disorder, depression, anxiety, phobias or panic attacks to name a few.

-In 2009 I was diagnosed with Bi Polar and Co Morbid OCD.
-I had been having major symptoms since 2005, but had suffered episodes of these illnesses before they became worse.
+In 2009 I was diagnosed with Bipolar and Comorbid OCD.
+I had been having major symptoms since 2005 and had suffered episodes of these illnesses before they became worse.

 Struggling with the label